 Dr MOIRA V. FAUL joined the Public-Private Partnership Center as Head of Research in August 2016, and is also Visiting Professor at the Graduate Institute (IHEID) 2018/19.
 She holds a PhD from the University of Cambridge and a teaching qualification from the University of Oxford.
 Previously, she held a Visiting Research Fellowship at the UN Research Institute for Social Development (UNRISD, 2015-16) and successfully led a UK Research Councils-funded programme on knowledge exchange between research and policy at the University of Cambridge (2013-15).
-She has also successfully completed international consultancies for organisations in the academic, government, private and voluntary sectors, including the UK government, UNESCO, Arup International and ActionAid.
+She has also successfully completed international consultancies for organisations in the academic, government, private and voluntary sectors, including the UK government, UNESCO, Arup International and ActionAid. in 2018, she was appointed by the Portuguese National Science Foundation (Fundação para a Ciência e a Tecnologia, FCT) as evaluator of Research Centres funded by the FCT.
+Her latest publication is a co-edited Special Issue which examines the role of networks and network analysis for Evidence and Policy.
 You can download her full academic CV here.

 MOIRA'S RESEARCH advances a systems understanding of multi-stakeholder global partnerships for the Sustainable Development Goals (SDGs).

 1. POWER: My research debunks the prevailing myth that governance through multi-stakeholder partnerships is inherently inclusive and power-free as claimed in formal partnership designs (and much of the literature).
 Instead, it describes the opposite situation in which “partners” informally depart from formal rules and relationships in ways that reinforce inequalities of power and affect policy and practice.